 It’s important to figure out exactly how your business will operate and what will be best for the business at this point in time.
 Next, the most proactive and educated entrepreneurs do their homework.
 A quick Google search for small business providers on the web yields an overwhelming number of results.
 Many claim that you can ‘Appy Now!’ online for a loan.
 There are big banks with big promises, local lenders who offer localized help, and of course, information from the Small Business Administration (SBA).

 So what’s best for your business?
 Here are the main types of financing options available to you:

 If you’re a company that’s a bit more established, these loan types may be right for you.
 Just be sure to find a bank that can give you the best program for your specific business needs.
-Some banks are preferred lenders of the SBA and offer many of the SBA’s programs, most of which carry longer terms and lower interest rates, and are therefore great options for businesses with less credit history.
+Some banks are preferred lenders of the SBA and offer many of the SBA’s programs.
+Most often they carry longer terms and lower interest rates.
+Therefore, they are great options for businesses with less risk tolerance.
 If you do go the SBA route, remember that this kind of financing comes with heavy paperwork and therefore takes longer to put into place.

 Brokers and alternative lending

 There are countless small business loan brokers out there promising low-risk, competitive rates for businesses with varying levels of credit.
 These funding companies are great options for small businesses at the very early stages and those with less-than-perfect financial status.
 Another plus side to using these loan providers is they can generally approve a loan for you almost instantly.
 These companies have some skin in the game and are able to produce tailored programs that best fit small-to-mid-sized business needs.
 Interest rates can be significantly higher when opting for alternative lending.